Directional Light per Pixel

 First lets take a look at the information we receive per vertex:

 We have to transform the normal to eye space, and normalize it.
-We also have to normalize both the half vector and the light direction, both of which are already in eye space.
-These normalized vectors are to be interpolated and then sent to the fragment shader so we need to declare varying variables to hold the normalized vectors.
+This normalized vector is to be interpolated and then sent to the fragment shader so we need to declare varying variables to hold the normals.

 We can also perform some computations combining the lights settings with the materials in the vertex shader, hence helping to split the load between the vertex and fragment shader.